aditrisingh/AegisX-CPU-Crime-Detector/README.md

 **AegisX** is a real-time, CPU-efficient crime detection system that uses MC3-based spatiotemporal features and an optimized SVM classifier to detect crime in CCTV-styled video footage.
 No GPUs.
 No YOLO.
 Just precision-packed surveillance tech that’s sleek, fast, and ready to deploy.

+💡 **It specifically detects crimes such as:**
+- Fighting
+- Vandalism
+- Assault
+- Robbery

 > ⚠️ This model performs best on **CCTV-styled surveillance footage** and **not on mobile phone–recorded or cinematic videos**.

 ---